 8. Offer them a choice

 If the child is adamant and refuses to listen, offer them variety.
 Give them a choice with limited results.
-For example, they need to eat vegetables but can do so either in lunch or dinner—it’s their call.
+For example, they need to eat vegetables but can do so either at lunch or dinner—it’s their call.
 It is a smart strategy that works on children and does your job.

 9. Provide clear and sensible instructions